Krebs Cycle Quiz #2 Flashcards | Channels for Pearson+

 You can tap to flip the card.

-The statement that oxygen is directly used in the citric acid cycle is false.What products of the Krebs cycle are used in the electron transport chain?
+Acetyl CoA reacts with oxaloacetate to form citrate in the Krebs Cycle.How many carbon dioxide molecules are produced per glucose molecule in the Krebs Cycle?

-NADH and FADH2 produced in the Krebs cycle are used in the electron transport chain.What happens to the products of the Krebs cycle?
+Four carbon dioxide molecules are produced per glucose molecule in the Krebs Cycle.What is the role of NADH and FADH2 produced in the Krebs Cycle?

-NADH and FADH2 proceed to the electron transport chain, while CO2 is exhaled.The Krebs cycle begins with the addition of acetyl-CoA to which of the following?
+NADH and FADH2 carry electrons to the electron transport chain for ATP production.What is the first phase of the Krebs Cycle called?

-The Krebs cycle begins with the addition of acetyl-CoA to oxaloacetate.Which of the following are products of the citric acid cycle?
-More than one answer may be correct.
+The first phase of the Krebs Cycle is called Acetyl CoA Entry.How many ATP molecules are produced per Acetyl CoA in the Krebs Cycle?

-ATP, NADH, FADH2, and CO2 are products of the citric acid cycle.
+One ATP molecule is produced per Acetyl CoA in the Krebs Cycle.